312-586-8827

 Family law courts considering grandparents’ rights will also take into account the grandchild’s physical and mental health, as well as his or her preference.
 The petitioning grandparent’s physical and mental wellness also factors into the court’s decision.

-Helping families navigate some of life’s most difficult challenges, family law attorney David Silberman at the Silberman Law Group provides dedicated advice and representation to people living in Northbrook, and throughout the surrounding area.
-We handle a wide range of family law matters, including:
+Helping families navigate some of life’s most difficult challenges, family law attorney David Silberman provides dedicated advice and representation to people living in Northbrook, and throughout the surrounding area.
+Beyond grandparent visitation, Silberman Law Group provides comprehensive family law services, including:

 • LGBTQ